varugheseben/edurek-data_science/Machine Learning/Introduction.md

 like decision support systems are rule based and cannot learn from data.
 Instead of being explicitly programmed with fixed rules to perform a task, a machine learning algorithm uses data to find patterns, make predictions, and improve its performance automatically over time.

+   We can also say primary goal of machine learning is to do predictive analysis, which is helpfull in predicting the future.
+Basically some advantages of future prediction are
+   - Mitigate the risk by taking precautions.
+For example, predicting the natural disaster will help saving lives
+   - Increase the profits.
+For example, generating recommendations for a online customer

+   Machines doesnt have any intelligence, but the intelligence is achieved by applying statstical algorithms on historical data to predict the future.
+When a machine is programmed to execute a statistical algorithm its called as a model.
+So we can train this modal using historical data, so we can say machines are learning.
+When this model used for prediction mode, it uses historical data it learned and predicts the future from it.
+So this basically like intelligence of a human, so we can say intelligence achieved using a statistical method is artificial.

+   In training data we will have multiple combination of independent and dependent variables.
+Independent variables are input variables and dependent variables are output variables.
+In Machine learning, when we build a model, we intially do the model training and then do the prediction.

+   Example, lets say we have an analogy to determine the crop yeild.
+So we can define independent variable as rainfall, temperature, humidity, soil type.
+And dependent variable will be crop yield.
+So we will collect data set for independent and dependent variable for let say 20 years and that will be trained to a ML model.
+After that, model can be used for predicting crop yield for a given combination of independent variable(rainfall, temperature, humidity, soil type).

 ## How Machine Learning Works
 The machine learning process generally follows a continuous loop
   - **Data Collection**: Gathering historical data (numbers, text, images, or clicks).